Terrell County Vehicle Impound Guide

 Once you've retrieved your vehicle, take the following steps:

-Report the damage to the impound lot manager and file a written claim.
+Report any damage to the lot manager in writing before you drive away.
 Keep a copy of the claim for your records.

 This guide is intended to provide general information and should not be considered legal advice.
-If you are facing a DUI charge in Terrell, GA, it is highly recommended that you consult with a qualified attorney to discuss your legal options and protect your rights.
+If you are facing a DUI charge in Terrell County, GA, it is highly recommended that you consult with a qualified attorney to discuss your legal options and protect your rights.